progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--This command shows you any commits in your current branch that aren’t in the `master` branch on your `origin` remote.
 If you run a `git push` and your current branch is tracking `origin/master`, the commits listed by `git log origin/master..HEAD` are the commits that will be transferred to the server.
 You can also leave off one side of the syntax to have Git assume HEAD.
 For example, you can get the same results as in the previous example by typing `git log origin/master..` — Git substitutes HEAD if one side is missing.-->

-Dieser Befehl zeigt dir alle Commits im gegenwärtigen, lokalen Branch, die noch nicht im `master` Branch des `origin` Repositories sind.
+Dieser Befehl zeigt Dir alle Commits im gegenwärtigen, lokalen Branch, die noch nicht im `master` Branch des `origin` Repositories sind.
 D.h., der Befehl listet diejenigen Commits auf, die auf den Server transferiert würden, wenn Du `git push` benutzt und der aktuelle Branch `origin/master` trackt.
 Du kannst mit dieser Syntax außerdem eine Seite der beiden Punkte leer lassen.
 Git nimmt dann an, Du meinst an dieser Stelle HEAD.
 Z.B. kannst Du dieselben Commits wie im vorherigen Beispiel auch mit `git log origin/master..` anzeigen lassen.
 Git fügt dann HEAD auf der rechten Seite ein.

 <!--#### Multiple Points ####-->
 #### Mehrfache Punkte (xxx) ####